electric-sql/pglite/docs/docs/index.md

 - PGlite has a number of built-in [virtual file systems](./filesystems.md) to provide persistance for your database.

 - There are [framework hooks](./framework-hooks/react.md) to make working with PGlite within React and Vue much easier with less boilerplate.

+- For help configuring PGlite with your bundler, see the [bundler support](./bundler-support.md) page.

 - As PGlite only has a single exclusive connection to the database, we provide a [multi-tab worker](./multi-tab-worker.md) to enable sharing a PGlite instance between multiple browser tabs.